-- 10. Turn the bowl to the desired position with the lid closed and using both hands. - 11.
-To activate the control panel, press the flush-button once.
-The control panel display will stay activated for bought from Thetford dealerships.
+- 10. Turn the bowl to the desired position with the lid closed and using both hands. - To activate the control panel, press the flush-button once.
+The control panel display will stay activated for approximately 5 minutes.
+Run some water into the bowl by pressing the flush button again briefly.